growr-xyz/growr-documentation/specification/8-3-frontend-applications.md

 ### Node operator portal

-The _Node operator portal_ is used by the deployment and administration team to setup and manage the Growr node.
+The _Node operator portal_ is used by the deployment and administration team to set up and manage the Growr node.

 ### Borrowing and Community front apps